Sagaing Fault: Seismicity

 Another violent earthquake of unknown magnitude occurred 146.5 km north of Pyu.
 It was felt in Mandalay and Thanatpin.
 Six brick buildings sustained damage.
 On August 19, another tremor caused cracks to appear in buildings in Mandalay and lightly affected Kalaw.
-The city was rocked another time, resulted in the collapse of the Shwe Sandaw Pagoda in Taungoo.
+The city was rocked another time, resulting in the collapse of the Shwe Sandaw Pagoda in Taungoo.

-Several short tremors were felt that woke people up in Taungoo, Pyuntaza and Nangyun.
+Several short tremors woke people up in Taungoo, Pyuntaza and Nangyun.